-Whatever you do in a day, try and fit in one of these typical Viennese experiences.
-In particular, consider the local food-related options for your breakfast, lunch or dinner:
+Whatever you want from your day, do try and fit in one of these typical Viennese experiences.
+In particular, consider the local food-related options for your meals or snacks:

 - Go for coffee and cake in a traditional coffee house.
 We’ll call this your priority and also suggest you choose the local Melange coffee option and a Sachertorte cake (if you only have time for one café).

 - For your meal, go for Wiener Schnitzel (pork fried in a breadcrumb coating) with Kaiserschmarren (shredded pancake) as dessert.
-Traditional Viennese foods tend not to be vegetarian, though you should find vegetarian and vegan options in most restaurants now.
+Traditional foods in Vienna tend not to be vegetarian, though you should find vegetarian and vegan options in most restaurants now.